rmartinho/flamingdangerzone/_posts/2012-05-27-dependent-names-bliss.markdown

 {% highlight cpp %}
     template <typename T>
-    struct foo : std::conditional<
+    struct foo {
+        using type = std::conditional<
             std::is_something<T>::value,
             something<T>,
-        foo<typename change<T>::type>
-        // if we accessed ::type here, it would result in infinite recursion
+            // if we accessed ::type here,
+            // it would result in infinite recursion foo<typename change<T>::type>
-    >::type::type // so we only access ::type on the result of std::conditional
+        >::type::type; // so we only access ::type
+                       // on the result of std::conditional
+    }
 {% endhighlight %}

 In such situations one needs the "lazy" metafunction that doesn't actually get